 The adoption fee (donation) for each of our dogs is based solely on their age, regardless of how much money we have spent on the dog.
 Sometimes upwards of $3000.00 can be spent on incurred medical fees for one dog, however it is not reflected in adjusted adoption fees.

-We have three main flat fees:
+We have four main flat fees:

 There is a discounted fee for adopting what is called a bonded pair.
 A bonded pair, in rescue refers to two dogs that would suffer emotionally if they were parted.
 It is very important to us at Save Me Rescue to never separate bonded pairs and to respect the wishes of the party surrendering the dog, whether it is by a former owner or through a shelter.
 Never will a bonded pair be adopted individually to acquire additional funds as the health, both physical and mental, of our dogs is undeniably important.